nfrappart/nfrappart.github.io/_posts/2022-05-20-deploy-vault-ha-cluster-in-azure-PART2.markdown

 ---

 ## Introduction
-Last time, we had a high level look at how we can leverage Azure to deploy an HA Vault cluster.
+Last time, we had a high level look at how we can leverage Azure to deploy a Vault HA cluster.
 We took a detour to detail few tips and feature we need to use in the project.
 In this part 2, we go to the deployment of the cluster itself, with the addition of preparing the app registration for oidc auth with azure AD.
 However, the auth method itself will b covered in future article (as well as WAF publication and vault features).